How Ironwoman Lucy Gossage tackles pain barrier

 She has toiled hard just to make it to the start on Saturday but if it wasn't for the injury she might have been climbing up the rankings.

 A year ago, in brutally hot conditions she finished in the top 10 overall against the best Ironman triathletes in the world.
-Now, she has no idea how she might fare.
+This time around, she plans to celebrate with alcohol-free beer whatever the result.
+But she has no idea how she might fare.

 Chance encounter led to Ironman